victor-porcar/delayed-batch-executor/README.md

 ## Rationale behind of DelayeBatchExecutor

-There are several scenarios in which concurrent threads execute many times the same query many (with different parameters) to a database at almost the same time.
+There are several scenarios in which concurrent threads execute many times the same query (with different parameters) to a database at almost the same time.

 For example, a REST endpoint serving tens or hundreds requests per second in which each one requires to retrieve a row from table by a different Id.